 The STA Channel Switch Outage Time field is present if Non-Primary Channel Operation field is set to 1.
 STA Channel Switch Outage Time field defines the outage time when the STA switches operating channel, in unit of 50 µs.
 A value 255 indicates that the channel switch outage time is unknown.

-TGax Editor: Please modify the following subsection as follows.

-9.4.2.219 HE Operation element

-The operation of HE STAs in an HE BSS is controlled by the HT Operation element, the VHT Operation element and the HE Operation element.
-The format of the HE Operation element is defined in Figure 9-589cq (HE Operation element format).